 Stella might be the one with the rich family and the right friends, but Violet isn’t giving up so easily.
 As she and Stella strive for success, each reveals just how far she’ll go to get what she wants — even if it means destroying the other person along the way.

 Purchase Links: Amazon

 Stella and Violet have been friends since college.
 They seem like opposites, but they balance one another out.
 Stella is privileged and irresponsible.
 Violet is hardworking and serious.
 After graduating, Stella travels and Violet starts an internship at a cable news station in New York.
 When Stella returns to New York, Violet’s advancements are overshadowed and threatened when Stella is hired at the same station.
 Violet has always been there for Stella, but Violet isn’t giving up on her dreams.

 Told from Violet’s point of view.
 She’s driven and hardworking, but not always likable.
 Both women are manipulative with one another and others in their lives.
 While they both have traits that are unlikable, they also both have moments to sympathize with.
-This is one of those novels where unlikable characters really works.
+Necessary People is one of those novels where unlikable characters really works.
 Even though I wasn’t loving either woman, I was curious as to how their relationship would play out.

-An intriguing thriller about a toxic friendship.
+Necessary People is an intriguing thriller about a toxic friendship.
 Well developed characters that make this a highly enjoyable read.
 Dark, complex, and compelling.

 - The Futures